Governor Andrew Cuomo Will Declare the MTA in a State of Emergency

-Governor Andrew Cuomo has tried to somewhat distance himself from the MTA, the state-run agency under his control since 2011, as crumbling infrastructure, outmoded technology, overcrowding, and other service disruptions have crippled the New York City subway and regional transit system.
+Governor Andrew Cuomo has tried to somewhat distance himself from the MTA, the state-run agency under his control, as crumbling infrastructure, outmoded technology, overcrowding, and other service disruptions have crippled the New York City subway and regional transit system.
 But on Thursday, two days after an A train derailed near 125th Street and injured more than 30, Cuomo has come clean about his authority over the MTA and is declaring the transit agency in a “state of emergency.”

 Cuomo said his executive order will help expedite a review of the MTA’s needs and the procurement process.
 He added that he would assign an extra $1 billion to the MTA capital plan to tackle these much-needed infrastructure upgrades, and he instructed newly appointed MTA chairman Joe Lhota to assess the capital plan within 60 days.
 Lhota, who is returning for his second stint helming the transit agency, is also tasked with drawing up an agency reorganization plan within 30 days.